Mar 13 1 min read

 The best, and first, way to defend your organisation against a phishing attack is to ensure that your anti-virus, anti-spyware, and any anti-malware applications are maintained and up-to-date at all times, we offer this as a service where we monitor and eliminate potential attacks before they do any harm.

 Educating all your employees, from the senior leadership team to the most junior employee, is crucial.
 After all it takes a human being to read the email and click on the link for the malware to be installed.
 There is a growing trend of hackers researching their targets and targeting those with financial authority so it is important that those in your organisation who have banking credentials, etc. are particularly aware of the possibility of receiving phishing emails.

-Monitor it Implement monitoring systems that can highlight any suspect activity; this could include potential exfiltration of data to remote hosts, privileged user access or suspicious connections.
+Implement monitoring systems that can highlight any suspect activity; this could include potential exfiltration of data to remote hosts, privileged user access or suspicious connections.
 By doing so you’ll increase the chances of stopping the attack before it.